Mehul005a/ToDoAppMicroServices/README.md

 # ToDoAppMicroServices
-This Repo contains the code for UI, MicroServices of ToDo application.
-Dockerfile for individual tasks, and kubernetes deployment files.
+This Repo contains the code for UI, and MicroServices of the ToDo application, Dockerfile for individual tasks, and Kubernetes deployment files.